augustonascimentos/augustonascimentos/README.md

 ### 🧐 I'm currently learning about:

-- Asynchronous with Python
+- K8s
-- Asynchronous with NodeJS
+- Agile methods

 ### 📫 How to reach me: